filecoin-project/venus/CODEWALK.md

 ## Testing

-The `go-filecoin` codebase has a few different testing mechanisms: unit tests, in-process integration tests, “daemon” integration tests, and a couple of high level functional tests.
+The `go-filecoin` codebase has a few different testing mechanisms: unit tests, in-process integration tests, "daemon" integration tests, and a couple of high level functional tests.

 Many parts of code have good unit tests.
 We’d like all parts to have unit tests, but in some places it hasn’t been possible where prototype code omitted testability features.